When Denise Supplee was getting a property ready to rent, she realized she didn't have enough budget to renovate the kitchen.

 "It was a really old kitchen — I'm talking white metal cabinets from the ‘50s.
-While it was functional, I knew it would be tough to get a renter to go for it," says Supplee, a Philadelphia realtor and investor who has owned and managed more than 200 rental properties.
+It was functional, but I knew it would be tough to get a renter to go for it," says Supplee, a Philadelphia realtor and investor who has owned and managed more than 200 rental properties.
 "I had enough money for the materials, but not the work."

 So the rental entrepreneur got creative.
-She listed the rental at $1,900 a month, but included a note that she'd drop the rent to $1,600 for a handy renter qualified to rehab the kitchen.
-Not only did she find a tenant with the skills to do the work, she made a savvy business choice: "Not only did I get a brand-new kitchen for the cost of materials, but that tenant ended up staying for more than three years because he had a home he really liked.
+She listed the rental at $1,900 a month but included a note that she'd drop the rent to $1,600 for a handy renter qualified to rehab the kitchen.
+Not only did she find a tenant with the skills to do the work, she made a savvy business choice: "I got a brand-new kitchen for the cost of materials, and a tenant who stayed for more than three years because he had a home he really liked.
 He'd put his own touch on it."

 Whether you've purchased a property with the intention of finding renters or you're turning a home into a rental unit, improvements and renovations may help maximize rental income.
 According to the Census Bureau's American Community Survey, the number of renter-occupied housing units in the U.S. stands at a 50-year high, and increased nearly 20 percent between 2005 and 2015 (from 36.7 million to 43.7 million).
 The steady growth has also driven small-scale renting through online rental sites.
 But the ROI on a rental isn't a guaranteed slam-dunk; as Supplee discovered, maximizing your profits as a landlord takes smart planning and, sometimes, a little creativity.

 According to the National Kitchen and Bath Association (NKBA), a full kitchen remodel budget shouldn't run more than 15 percent of the market value of the home, or five to 10 percent of the home's value for bathroom renovations.
-Bull and Supplee agree this is good advice for any home — whether primary dwelling or investment property — but they typically spend less on homes they plan to rent.
+Bull and Supplee agree this is good advice for any home — whether it’s a primary dwelling or investment property — but they typically spend less on homes they plan to rent.

-If the answer is "no", it may be the kind of detail you need to know if you want to get market (or higher) rate for your rental, says Bull.
+If the answer is no, it may be the kind of detail you need to know if you want to get market (or higher) rate for your rental, says Bull.
 "I have a few properties in nicer areas of Boston where you can get $2,500 a month for a one-bedroom," she says.
-"If I want to get that, I know I have to paint the walls ‘greige' [grey-beige], update the kitchen with stainless steel appliances, and make sure all of the other cosmetic changes I do are in line with other rental properties in that area," she says.
+"If I want to get that, I know I have to paint the walls ‘greige' [grey-beige], update the kitchen with stainless steel appliances, and make sure all of the other cosmetic changes are in line with other rental properties in that area," she says.
 To get a sense of design trends in the neighborhood, go to open houses and check other rental listings in the area.

 "In one of my rentals, there's a small room with no windows — it was a bonus room that didn't feel like such a bonus," Supplee says.
 "I bought a white electric fireplace for $400 and it transformed this dark space into a sweet little room."